minhoheo/minhoheo.github.io/index.md

             <p class="intro-paragraph">
             We are <b>Cognitive Learning for Vision and Robotics (CLVR, pronounced as 'clever')</b> group at Korea Advanced Institute of Science and Technology (KAIST) led by Joseph J. Lim.
-            <br>Our goal is to develop intelligent systems that are capable of perceiving, reasoning, and interacting with the world.
+            Our goal is to develop intelligent systems that are capable of perceiving, reasoning, and interacting with the world.
             The research topics include cognitive model (such as generalizable decision-making system), symbolic manipulation, visual perception, and robot learning.
             </p>